Jim Fields: Preserve Me A Seat

 Although activists did not succeed in saving Omaha’s Indian Hills Theater, Fields captured their tumultuous efforts on film and this resulted in two films: Saving The Indian Hills and footage that later became the core of Preserve Me A Seat.
 The later film enlarges the focus of Saving The Indian Hills to include other theaters throughout the United States.
 It presents the story of the Indian Hills Theater Preservation Society, the Omaha group that formed to save the theater, in context with the companion stories of similar groups that formed in other cities with the intention of saving their own theater palaces from the wrecking ball.
 Because of the controversy surrounding certain elements of the Indian Hills Theater situation, the film's premiere faced long delays while litigation was being resolved.
 The world premiere occurred in Grand Island, NE.
 A lively panel discussion followed the feature, which included the film-makers and theater developer, Paul Warshauer.
 The difficulty and often lack of success of the preservation efforts is a common thread throughout Preserve Me A Seat.

 This film has seen wide distribution at film festivals across the country.

 Bugeaters

-Fields' latest work is a documentary film about the 1890 University of Nebraska football team, entitled Bugeaters.
+Fields' latest work is a documentary film about the 1890 Nebraska football team, entitled Bugeaters.